There are approximately 2.5 million hectares of land vested in the Conservation and Parks Commission in the South West of Western Australia.

 The remaining 38% of land is made up of regrowth forest, plantations and timber reserves which are available for the production of timber.

-The remaining 38% of the forest has been previously harvested and is available for the production of timber.
-After every harvesting operation, the forest is then regrown to ensure that it is available for the use of future generations.
+Less than 1% of the total native forest area is available for harvest each year, and is then regrown to ensure that it is available for the use of future generations.